radhey24h/cloud-in-depth/aws-in-depth/Day-1-Cloud-Introduction/01-cloud-concepts.md

 ### 4. Grid Computing Model
 - **Definition**: Coordinates resources across multiple domains.
-To avoid the drawback of cluster computing model grid computing model came in piture.
+To avoid the drawback of cluster computing model grid computing model came in picture.
 - **Benefits**: Resource sharing, cost efficiency.
 - **Drawbacks**: Complex scheduling, security concerns.
 The major drawback of this system was its cost.
-### what all type of costs came in piture to manage server?
+### what all type of costs came in picture to manage server?
 - **Copex** Capital expenditure refers to the funds a company spends on acquiring, upgrading, or maintaining physical assets such as buildings, equipment, or infrastructure.
 These expenditures are typically one-time investments that are expected to generate benefits over a long period.
 Examples include purchasing servers,  or investing in machinery.
 - **Opex** Operational expenditure, on the other hand, refers to the ongoing costs that a business incurs to maintain its daily operations.
 These expenses are necessary for running the business and usually recur regularly.
 Examples include salaries, rent, utilities, maintenance contracts, and consumables.
 - **Use Case**: Research collaborations, large-scale computations.

 ### 5. Cloud Computing Model
-Now to avoid these major problem of grid computing model, a new concept came from **NIST** The National Institute of Standards and Technology (NIST) provides a framework for understanding and adopting cloud computing, hardwares and softwares.
+Now to avoid these major problem of grid computing model, a new concept came from **NIST** The National Institute of Standards and Technology (NIST) provides a framework for understanding and adopting cloud computing, hardware's and software's.

 So NIST provides a provision if anyone want to rent-out the free space of their server and earn some money they can.
 From here the cloud computing concept came in picture.